-Variations of Mars' obliquity (angle between the planet's equator and orbital plane), eccentricity, and summer insolation at the north pole surface, computed over 10 million years.
+Variations of Mars' axis tilt, eccentricity, and sunlight received at the north pole surface, computed over 10 million years.
 These variations result from the gravitational planetary perturbations exerted by the other planets of the solar system.
 (From Laskar et al. 2002) According to some theories, as Mars' axis tilts further, increased sunlight at the poles warms the poles significantly.
-This thaws the polar CO_2 , releasing it into the air, so Mars' air pressure increases significantly.
+This thaws the polar CO2, releasing it into the air, so Mars' air pressure increases significantly.